-- Unlike the other machines, this one gently touches your skin during treatment. - Some patients may need to have a lead cutout to protect the surrounding normal tissue from the radiation. - There may be a "humming" sound when the machine is on. - You will be in the treatment room for about 15 minutes.
+- It treats areas close to the surface of the skin (e.g. skin cancer or overgrown scar tissue). - Unlike the other machines, this one gently touches your skin during treatment. - Some patients may need to have a lead cutout to protect the surrounding normal tissue from the radiation. - There will be a "humming" sound when the machine is on - You will be in the treatment room for about 15 minutes.
 This may be longer on your 1st day.